tornike-machitidze/books-api/README.md

 STEPS TO START:

 1. clone the ripo

+2. create .env and copy everything from .env.example file

-2. from the root dir run: `npm install`
+3. from the root dir run: `npm install`

 ### Option 1: If you have docker-compose installed and docker runned

-3. from the root dir run: `docker-compose up` it will starts postgres local server and awagger ui
+4. from the root dir run: `docker-compose up` it will starts postgres local server and awagger ui

-4. from the root dir run: `npm run dev`
+5. from the root dir run: `npm run dev`

 ### Option 2: If you do not have docker and docker compose

-3. install postgres server locally in you computer.
+4. install postgres server locally in you computer.

 - you can see postgres credentials (in .env.example file): database = books